 - Equity in health care is an issue of quality: Equity is one of the six quality aims defined by the Institute of Medicine in their 2001 report, ‘‘Crossing the Quality Chasm.’’
 Addressing equity offers great opportunities for profound improvement for both individual patients and society as a whole.

-- The work of the Center for Health Equity Research is supported by funding from the UNC School of Medicine and Department of Social Medicine.
+The UNC Center for Health Equity Research is supported by funding from the UNC School of Medicine and the Department of Social Medicine.